Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 HTTPS migration is becoming a frequent culprit in reduced search rankings, not least as many proceed with the migration without fully knowing that it is one.
 A HTTPS migration is one in which your website remains the same, but has an SSL certificate applied to it.
 This in effect completely changes every URL on your website from one that begins with HTTP to HTTPS.
-The difference is subtle, but the impact significant.
+The difference is subtle, but the impact is significant.

 Google has stated that making the switch to HTTPS can positively influence your search rankings, giving enough motivation to many webmasters to make to switch.
-At the core of this transition however is a complete URL restructure, and is one that can have significant impact on rankings (as discovered by Moz).
+At the core of this transition however is a complete URL restructure, and is one that can have a significant impact on rankings (as discovered by Moz).

 Update: considerations for HTTP-HTTPS migrations in 2018, including;

 - migrations appear to be occurring much quicker recently, in comparison to the timings initially observed in 2015, with one particular example being remapped within a few days.
 The time for a complete migration will still vary based on the size of the domain, available crawl budget, etc.